benjypng/logseq-powerblocks-plugin/README.md

 Below is the list of available syntaxes.
 I may consider adding to the list, but as I am not sure how useful anyone will find this plugin, it is likely only syntaxes I use will be added.

+- `<%PB:time%>`
+  Inserts a powerblock in your template, e.g. "time".
+This only works for buttons.

 - `<%DATE:next tuesday%>`
   In this example, if the template is used on a journal page, it will be relative to the journal day.
 But if used on a page, it will be relative to today.